SirSlautty/ADFS-CERT-RENEWAL-PYSCRIPT/README.md

 **THIS IS A WORK IN PROGRESS, ANY FEEDBACK OR POINTERS ARE MUCH APPRECIATED**

-developing a custom python script that automates token renewals in an AD FS environment
+developing a custom python script that automates certificate renewals in an AD FS environment

 -Use the AD FS Management module for Windows PowerShell to gather the necessary information about the existing token-signing and token-decrypting certificates.